ericnograles/aspnet-core-react-redux/README.md

 ### Troubleshooting

 I've seen docker-sync get 😎 out of sync at times.
 This is generally solved by restarting Docker altogether and following the instructions from Step 4 above in `Scaffolding/Development`

+## Development Process

+### Coding

+- Any changes made to the project's directories will reflect automatically in the container
+- This container runs `dotnet watch run` which will keep track of both the SPA (under `ClientApp` and .Net Code)
+  - I'd recommend executing a `docker-compose logs -f` to keep an eye on both the .Net and SQL Server container

+### Entity Framework Migrations

+- There is a convenience script: `./docker/dotnet/migrate`.
+To use, simply execute `./docker/dotnet/migrate MyMigrationName`.
+  - This will execute `dotnet ef migrations add MyMigrationName` and `dotnet ef database update` in your .Net container

+### Connecting to SQL Server from Host

+- As specified in the .env file you created when scaffolding, the Connection String is `APP_DB_CONNECTION_STRING=Data Source=aspnet_core_react_redux-db,1433;Initial Catalog=AppDB;User ID=app_service;Password=app(!)STRONG_password;`.

+## What About SQL Server Management Studio?

+Being an ex-SQL Server guy, I know how good SSMS is -- I always argue it's one of the best database GUI's I've ever seen.
+However, in *nix world, we don't have the option of SSMS for convenience.
+What to do?

+It turns out, jetBrains, the makers of the hugely popular ReSharper, WebStorm, and IntelliJ products have created a database GUI on top of IntelliJ called [DataGrip](https://www.jetbrains.com/datagrip/).
+Coming from an ex-SSMS addict, I can safely say this is at parity with SSMS, and is in some cases superior to it!

 ## Under the Hood